Stellar Data Recovery Pro for Mac

 Time Machine vs. Stellar Data Recovery

-Time Machine is a built-in utility distributed with Apple macOS based computers.
+Time Machine is a built-in utility distributed with Apple macOS-based computers.
 The software is designed to work with an external storage device to back up all data stored on a Mac machine.
 When necessary, it allows users to restore individual files or the entire Mac system.
-Learn more here or see this guide on how to back up Mac to an external drive using Time Machine.
+See this guide on how to back up Mac to an external drive using Time Machine.

 Time Machine differs from other third-party Mac data rescue tools in that it can only restore lost data unless you have a timely backup, while third-party tools may recover your data without one.
 Third-party recovery software uses sophisticated algorithms to scan your Mac hard drive (or external storage) and retrieve data once found.

 Another difference is that Time Machine only works to backup and restore data stored in your internal Mac hard drive, while third-party data recovery apps also support recovery from an external hard drive, camera memory card, USB flash drive, etc. In short, third-party recovery software is a backup plan for when you haven’t set up Time Machine, or it fails to restore your desired files due to other reasons.